derekeder/FusionTable-Map-Template/README.md

 ## Setup

-This template is now supports the Fusion Tables v1 API.
+This template now supports the Fusion Tables v1 API.
 For more info on this, see the [migration guide](https://developers.google.com/fusiontables/docs/v1/migration_guide).

 Follow the steps below and you'll be in business with your own map.